paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-001-organization.md

   (B) consistent with the establishment of the information sharing environment and any policies, guidelines, procedures, instructions, or standards established by the President or the program manager for the implementation and management of the information sharing environment.

-(6) **Reports to congress.—**

-  (A) *In general.—* — Not later than 150 days after the date of enactment of this subsection, and annually thereafter, the Secretary shall submit to the appropriate congressional committees, a report containing the Plan.

-  (B) *Annual report.—* — Not later than 1 year after the date of enactment of this subsection, the Secretary shall submit to the appropriate congressional committees a report on updates to and the implementation of the Plan.
+(6) **Annual report on plan.—** — The Secretary of Homeland Security shall annually submit to the appropriate congressional committees a report containing the Plan.

-(7) **Security clearances.—** — The Secretary shall, to the greatest extent practicable, take steps to expedite the security clearances needed for designated public and private stakeholders to receive and obtain access to classified information distributed under this section, as appropriate.
+(7) **Security clearances.—** — The Secretary of Homeland Security shall, to the greatest extent practicable, take steps to expedite the security clearances needed for designated public and private stakeholders to receive and obtain access to classified information distributed under this section, as appropriate.

-(8) **Classification of material.—** — The Secretary, to the greatest extent practicable, shall provide designated public and private stakeholders with transportation security information in an unclassified format.
+(8) **Classification of material.—** — The Secretary of Homeland Security, to the greatest extent practicable, shall provide designated public and private stakeholders with transportation security information in an unclassified format.

-**(v) Enforcement of Regulations and Orders of the Secretary of Homeland Security.—**
+**(u) Enforcement of Regulations and Orders of the Secretary of Homeland Security.—**

 (1) **Application of subsection.—**

   (A) *In general.—* — This subsection applies to the enforcement of regulations prescribed, and orders issued, by the Secretary of Homeland Security under a provision of chapter 701 of title 46 and under a provision of this title other than a provision of chapter 449 (in this subsection referred to as an “applicable provision of this title”).

-  (B) *Violations of chapter 449.—* — The penalties for violations of regulations prescribed and orders issued by the Secretary of Homeland Security under chapter 449 of this title are provided under chapter 463 of this title.
+  (B) *Violations of chapter 449.—* — The penalties for violations of regulations prescribed and orders issued by the Secretary of Homeland Security or the Administrator under chapter 449 of this title are provided under chapter 463 of this title.

   (C) *Nonapplication to certain violations.—*